CUBRID/cubrid-manual/en/sql/schema/table_stmt.rst

 A column's comment is specified in <*column_definition*> or <*column_comment_definition*>. <*column_definition*> is located at the end of ADD/MODIFY/CHANGE syntax and <*column_comment_definition*> is located at the end of COMMENT ON COLUMN syntax.
 To see the meaning of <*column_definition*>, refer to CREATE TABLE syntax on the above.

-In the COMMENT ON COLUMN syntax, column comments are changed by specifying one or more columns.
+In the COMMENT ON COLUMN syntax, you can change column comments by specifying one or more columns.
 The following example shows how to change a column comment using the COMMENT ON COLUMN statement.

 .. code-block:: sql